Archives#

 archive bundle demo

-When the target machine has no internet access, use --bundle to include all resolved .conda packages inside the archive.
+When the target machine has no internet access, use --bundle to include all resolved conda package archives (.conda or .tar.bz2) inside the archive.

 You need a lockfile first.
 Pass --lock to generate one automatically, or run conda workspace lock beforehand.